Advanced Colloids Experiment-Microscopy-2 (ACE-M-2) - 04.26.17

 ISS Expedition Duration

-Using a model system, ACE-M-2 is a fundamental investigation of the behavior of liquids and gases near the critical point, where sedimentation doesn't does not play a role.
+- Using a model system, Advanced Colloids Experiment-Microscopy-2 (ACE-M-2) is a fundamental investigation of the behavior of liquids and gases near the critical point, where sedimentation does not play a role.
 Because liquids (colloid rich sample portions) are almost always denser than gases (colloid poor sample portions) of the same material, earth-bound experiments are almost always affected by sedimentation.
 By going to ISS, these effects are eliminated, allowing a true picture of phase separation behavior, without the interfering effects of gravity.

-Fundamental studies are conducted, so the major impact will be a better understanding of these important processes.
-This understanding will have impact in a number of practical applications, for instance the development of household products by Procter & Gamble, worth billions of dollars to the US economy.
+- Fundamental studies are conducted, so the major impact will be a better understanding of these important processes.
+This understanding will have impact in a number of practical applications, for instance the development of household products by Procter & Gamble (P&G), worth billions of dollars to the U.S. economy.

 On Earth, gravity plays a big role in how liquids and gases interact: The heavier liquid phase settles beneath a lighter gas phase, and these differences in density enable easy separation.
 But the flow and behavior of complex fluids and phase separation where there is little or no gravity is not well understood.
 A greater understanding of liquid-gas interaction in microgravity could benefit a wide range of fluid storage, transport and processing systems for future spacecraft.